 Recall that the critical path is the worst path after the execution of an optimization algorithm.
 This algorithm doesn't ask about the reason for the problem.
 Rather, it tries to improve the paths that have a negative slack.
 So even though the solution to the problem requires a manipulation of @z, the path that is related to @z wasn't the critical path.
 This was just a coincidence, but this happens a lot.

 The timing report with the critical path of this solution is also shown at the bottom of this page.
 It shows that the number of logic levels was reduced from 7 to 6.
-As a result, the data path delay was reduced by 0.715 ns, which was more than enough to meet the timing requirement.
+As a result, the data path delay was reduced by 0.715 ns, which was more than enough to meet the timing constraints.

 The lesson to learn from this example is that the critical path isn't always the direct reason for the problem.
 It's still correct to ask why this path failed, but the solution can be somewhere else.
 Keep in mind that each FPGA tool has its own utilities that provide information which can help find the root cause of the problem.
 It's worth the time to explore these utilities and read their documentation.